TYPO3-Documentation/T3DocTeam/Documentation/Drafts/GeneralThings/StartPages/StartPagePanelDefaultStyle.rst

 **Problem:**

 * *This style is currently used for documentation news.
-We need a style to visually structure each text block as a block, but it should look different from the docs news.*
+We are using this style to visually structure each text block as a block, but it should look different from the docs news.*